Updated March 20, 2018

 Ultimately, the best defense against fake reviews is to simply drown them out with positive real ones.
 Target the particular review site with the fake review and drive positive reviews there to overwhelm the negative one.
 Your customers will be able to see the bigger picture when the majority of your recent reviews are positive.
 Remember, this is only possible when you make customer service the company focus not a department.

-Hopefully, we have provided you with enough tips and best practices on how to properly respond to online reviews – be they good, bad or ugly!
+Hopefully, we have provided you with enough tips and best practices on how to properly respond to online reviews – be they good, bad, or ugly!
 If you’d like more information on any of the services or solutions mentioned in this article or have some tips and tricks of your own that you’d like to share, please reach out and contact me anytime!
-To continue this conversation further, hit me up on Twitter, Facebook or LinkedIn!
-I look forward to hearing from you!!